It's decorative gourd season and everyone's flocking out into the crisp air to pick pumpkins in beautiful patches under snowy mountains.

 Pyrah's Pioneer Peak Farm is Alaska's largest U-Pick Farm (meaning you come and pick the fresh veggies yourself, any time in the season!), and they love fall.
 Every year they host a large festival celebrating the harvest with hay rides, a maze, fresh veggies, food vendors, face painting and so much more.
 There's no better place to get your fresh Alaska produce with a stunning view of the biggest local mountain, Pioneer Peak.
 Get some veggie inspiration from the passionate farmers and cooks, and pick the biggest pumpkins you can find in the state.

 This greenhouse-bashed farm inside the Arctic Circle is the only place to find great home-grown gourds around interior Alaska.
-And for 45 years, Ann Dolney's operation has been the local spot for flowers, produce and assorted plants in Fairbanks.
+And for over 45 years, Ann Dolney's operation has been the local spot for flowers, produce and assorted plants in Fairbanks.
 Her yield varies based on the late-season weather patterns, but no matter what you're guaranteed a good time wandering the grounds and witnessing the extensive produce production.
 And Ann's always good for some expert home-gardening advice!